-We sat down with Erik to learn about his interesting background, the wide arrange of tracks and concentrations Concordia University Wisconsin’s business school has to offer, and what prospective students can expect from Concordia’s unique programs.
+We sat down with Erik Hollander to learn about his interesting background, the wide arrange of tracks and concentrations Concordia University Wisconsin’s business school has to offer, and what prospective students can expect from Concordia’s unique programs.

-I am a Professor of Business in the School of Business Administration but am in a unique position because I have a dual role; I am also the Director of Strategic Growth and Business Development for the School of Business Administration.
+I am a Professor of Business at the School of Business but am in a unique position because I have a dual role; I am also the Director of Strategic Growth and Business Development for the School of Business Administration.
 With my unique background and experiences, I have been tasked with strengthening our Healthcare admin focus, a new program in non-profit management, and working to identify collaborations and partnerships with CUW and our external (and internal) constituents.

 WHAT IS YOUR ACADEMIC BACKGROUND?